freecomputinglab/rheo.ohrg.org/pages/getting-started.typ

 cargo install rheo
 ```

+Rheo is packaged as a standalone binary, and doesn't require any version of typst on your system.
 Refer to rheo's #link(rheo-source-url)[source code] for more information and installation options.

 // TODO: If you want to create a new Github repository that automatically runs rheo on the main branch to produce a Github Pages site, clone this repo.